 Therapy can provide support and guidance during your co-parenting journey.
 Dealing with a narcissist is difficult.
 If you’re feeling resentful, overwhelmed, depressed, or hopeless, talking to a qualified professional can help.
 Seeking co-parenting counseling when co-parenting with a narcissistic ex helps you navigate the challenges.
 That said, this becomes trickier in cases where your ex is not devoted to change, making the couple’s work volatile and ineffective.

 However, family therapy can be a beneficial option if you want to improve communication and boundaries with your children.
 It may also provide a protective barrier against your children developing negative behaviors.3 Regardless of your preferences, finding the right therapist can take some time.
-You may need to meet with a few different providers before choosing the best match for your needs.
-Consider starting your search with an online therapist directory.
+You may need to meet with a few different providers before choosing the best match for your needs, which is easy to do through online therapy platforms.
+You might also consider starting your search with an online therapist directory.

 You Can Escape from a Narcissist